Archive for the ‘visualization’ Category

 Ben Fry Guest Lecture

-A couple of weeks ago I had the good fortune of sitting in on lecture of a scientific visualization class* at Tufts at which Ben Fry, creator of many great works of visualizations that can even be called information art as well as the visualization toolkit, Processing, was guest speaking.
+A couple of weeks ago I had the good fortune of sitting in on lecture of a scientific visualization class* at Tufts at which Ben Fry, creator of many great works of visualizations that can even be called information art as well as the visualization toolkit, steroids Processing, was guest speaking.
 The talk was great, spanning lots of work and interesting commentary.

 Some notes: